sielskyi/plibry/README.md

-# plibry
+# pylibry
-PLibry is a universal and useful library for projects on Python language.
+PyLibry is a universal and useful library for projects on Python language.